lewissbaker/squiz/README.md

 - Alternative cancellation mechanism that uses an optional `request_stop()` member-function on the `operation_state` object rather than using stop-tokens.

+Note that this library makes use of C++26 features such as pack-indexing and as such requires a very recent compiler. e.g. Clang-19 or later.

 ## Usage

 ### CMake Structure